s-zeid/DerpScrubber/README.markdown

 Sets the percentage of the bar which is available to use to the given value **times 100.**  The highlighted area will be adjusted to reflect this change.
 Useful for cases when only part of the bar should be useable, such as when only part of a video or song has been loaded.
+Defaults to 1.

 DerpScrubber.setAvailablePercent(percent)
 -----------------------------------------
 Sets the percentage of the bar which is available to use to the given value.
 The highlighted area will be adjusted to reflect this change.
 Useful for cases when only part of the bar should be useable, such as when only part of a video or song has been loaded.
+Defaults to 100%.

 DerpScrubber.setAvailableSize(size)
 -----------------------------------------
 Sets the size of the bar which is available to use to the given value.
 The highlighted area will be adjusted to reflect this change.
-Useful for cases when only part of the bar should be useable, such as when only part of a video or song has been loaded.  `DerpScrubber.setAvailableCoefficient()` and `DerpScrubber.setAvailablePercent()` are preferred to this method.
+Useful for cases when only part of the bar should be useable, such as when only part of a video or song has been loaded.
+Defaults to 100%.

+`DerpScrubber.setAvailableCoefficient()` and
+`DerpScrubber.setAvailablePercent()` are preferred to this method.

 Size can be of one of the following formats: